adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 ```

-So as soon as someone from the team who has access to Invite Team members functionality visited our poc.html, He would invite Us to their orginisation on larksuite.
+So as soon as someone from the team who has access to Invite Team members functionality visited our poc.html, He would invite Us(attacker) to their orginisation on larksuite.